 Emmanuel College is located in a small, rural setting in Northeast Georgia, which has a very low occurrence of crime.
 Furthermore, local law enforcement, fire and EMS facilities are adjacent to the campus.
-A hospital with an Emergency Room and air evacuation capabilities is located less than two miles from campus.
+A hospital with an Emergency Room and air evacuation capabilities is located about 12 miles from campus.
 Campus safety personnel monitor the security of campus buildings and parking areas.
-The combination of campus curfews and the lock-down of all buildings after curfew provide additional student security.
+Buildings are locked down each night to provide additional security.